-Much of what ARFNZ wanted from vaping regulation, such as restricting sales to over 18s, prohibiting advertising of vaping products, and introducing labelling and safety standards, have been addressed in the proposed amendment.
+Much of what ARFNZ wanted from vaping regulation, such as restricting sales to over 18s, prohibiting advertising of vaping products, and introducing labelling and safety standards, have been addressed in the amendment.

 The most important part of the Bill makes it illegal to sell vaping products to people under the age of 18.
 While we do not believe this will stop the alarmingly high vaping uptake rates among young people, it legitimises these issues and takes an important step towards solving them.
 ARFNZ would like to see this enforced.